 Our tax rate is affected by recurring items, such as depletion and tax rates in foreign jurisdictions and the relative amount of income we earn in our various jurisdictions.
 It is also affected by discrete items that may occur in any given year, but are not consistent from year to year.
 The following represents a summary of our tax provision and corresponding effective rates for the years ended December 31, 2009 and 2008:

-(In Mi llions)
+(

 2009 2008

-Income tax expense Effective tax rate q =0.0 \$144.2 20.1%
+Income tax expense \$20.8 \$144.2

+Effective tax rate 7.2% 20.1%